facebook/react-native-website/docs/_getting-started-macos-android.md

 ![Android Studio AVD Manager](/docs/assets/GettingStartedAndroidStudioAVD.png)

 If you have recently installed Android Studio, you will likely need to [create a new AVD](https://developer.android.com/studio/run/managing-avds.html).
 Select "Create Virtual Device...", then pick any Phone from the list and click "Next", then select the **Q** API Level 29 image.

-> If you don't have HAXM installed, follow [these instructions](https://github.com/intel/haxm/wiki/Installation-Instructions-on-macOS) to set it up, then go back to the AVD Manager.

 Click "Next" then "Finish" to create your AVD.
 At this point you should be able to click on the green triangle button next to your AVD to launch it, then proceed to the next step.